Colin Heydt

 Colin Heydt is an American philosopher and professor of philosophy at the University of South Florida.

 His research focuses on eighteenth-century moral and political philosophy, particularly the ethical and cultural thought of David Hume and Adam Smith.

-Philosophy

-His book Rethinking Mill’s Ethics: Character and Aesthetic Education has been described as “a rich and original contextual study of John Stuart Mill’s political philosophy, ethics and moral psychology.”

-His later work Moral Philosophy in Eighteenth‑Century Britain: God, Self, and Other has been called “an immensely valuable contribution to our understanding” of British moral philosophy in the eighteenth century.
+Heydt is the author of Rethinking Mill’s Ethics (2006) and Moral Philosophy in Eighteenth‑Century Britain (2018), and the editor of John Mill Stuart's Utilitarianism (2010).
+According to a review, Rethinking Mill’s Ethics (2006) examines Mill's political philosophy, ethics, and moral psychology.
+Moral Philosophy in Eighteenth‑Century Britain (2018) has been described as a significant work in the field.